Q 1. What are the Payments to be made in GST regime?

-4. They need to issue certificate of such TDS to the deductee within 5 days of deducting TDS failing which fees of Rs.
+4. They need to issue certificate of such TDS to the deductee within 5 days of crediting the TDS to the govt a/c, failing which fees of Rs.
 100 per day subject to maximum of Rs.
 5000/- will be payable by such deductor.

 Ans.
-This provision is applicable only for E-Commerce Operator under section 43C of MGL.
-Every E-Commerce Operator needs to withhold a percentage (to be notified later on the recommendation of the GST Council) of the amount which is due from him to the supplier at the time of making actual payment to the supplier.
+This provision is applicable only for E-Commerce Operator under section 52 of CGST/SGST Act.
+Every E-Commerce Operator, not being an agent, needs to withhold an amount calculated at the rate of one percent of the “net value of taxable supplies” made through it where the consideration with respect to such supplies is to be collected by the operator.
 Such withheld amount is to be deposited by such E-Commerce Operator to the appropriate GST account by the 10th of the next month.
 The amount deposited as TCS will be reflected in the electronic cash ledger of the supplier.

 Ans.
 Yes.
 The taxpayer would be required to pre-register his credit card, from which the tax payment is intended, with the Common Portal maintained on GSTN.
 GSTN may also attempt to put in a system with banks in getting the credit card verified by taking a confirmation from the credit card service provider.
 The payments using credit cards can therefore be allowed without any monetary limit to facilitate ease of doing business.